-Although Amphetamines are prescribed to treat Parkinson’s Disease, ADHD, and narcolepsy, amphetamines are highly addictive and their effect is to stimulate the central nervous system.
+Although doctors prescribe amphetamines to treat Parkinson’s Disease, ADHD, and narcolepsy, these substances remain highly addictive and directly stimulate the central nervous system.

 What is Their Origin ?